yangaoli/gelsa_md/README.md

 <img src="./images/fig3/fig3.jpg" alt="fig3.jpg" width="500" height="450" />
+Figure 3:Comparison of Performance on Computational Cores Between GeLSA and eLSA
+A. Computational performance comparison between the novel LSA algorithm and traditional LSA on a single CPU core with fixed sequence length and increasing number of sequence pairs.
+B. Computational performance comparison between traditional LSA and the GeLSA computing core on CPU with fixed number of sequence pairs and increasing sequence length.
+C. Performance evaluation of GeLSA on GPU with fixed sequence length and increasing number of sequence pairs.
+D. Performance evaluation of GeLSA on GPU with fixed number of sequence pairs and increasing sequence length.

 When combining the core-level algorithm with outer-layer parallelization, on an Nvidia RTX 2050 GPU, we observed that the algorithm on the GPU also follows a quadratic pattern.
 In this context, the traditional eLSA algorithm fails to compute within the given timeframe, while GeLSA significantly improves overall efficiency.
 This was evident in the tests with m ranging from 5000 to 30000 and a fixed length of n=100.
 The average computation time did not exceed 10 seconds, while the eLSA algorithm for datasets with fewer time series could easily exceed 100 seconds (Fig. 2c).